carlosug/READMEtoP-PLAN/experiments/training_corpus/README.md

 * softwareRequirements
 * **buildInstructions** -->

+---
-### Taxonomy of research software installation options (`Method`) and level of difficulty:
+### 3. Classify research software installation options (`Method`) and level of difficulty:

-**Context**: Currently unknown standards for measuring level of difficulty in a research software installation process, and the ```Factor(s)``` that impact the installation process and its `level of difficulty`.
+**Context**: Currently unknown standards for measuring level of difficulty in a research software installation process, and the ```Factor(s)``` that impact the different `Methods` installation process and its `Level of difficulty`.

+#### Definitions:
+- **Installation Methods**: instructions to follow in a research software installation process.
+In context of the study, there are several different methods (see below).
-**Definition**: We define `level of difficulty` of the installation process as the state or degree of being intricate or complicated to complete the process successfully.
+- **Level of difficulty**: We define `level of difficulty` of the installation process as the state or degree of being intricate or complicated to complete the process successfully.

 ```Factor(s)```: type of software, clarity of instructions, presence of **Dependencies**, number of **Steps** involved, errors in the installation process. ``Factor(s)`` describes the variables as something akin to `software understanding features`, the features with the goal of facilitating the adoption of a software[ref.Inspect4py](Inspect4py).
 It includes **DISCLAIMER: bear in mind that determining the exact level of difficulty can still be subjective depending on individual experiences and expertise**: